 - Changing your diet can improve hormone balance and PCOS management

-- A balanced, PCOS-friendly diet includes whole foods and limits processed items
+- A balanced, PCOS-friendly, healthy diet includes whole foods and limits processed items to support healthy weight.

 Understanding PCOS and Its Dietary Impact